amisha1699/ChromatinDynamicsCancer/README.md

 # ChromatinDynamicsCancer

 ## Overview
 The primary objective of this project was to analyze ChIP-seq and HiC data from p53 and mutant p53-specific control cell lines to identify unique genes and pathways regulated by these proteins.
-This research aimed to elucidate the roles of p53 and mutant p53 in tumor suppression and cancer progression and to understand how differential chromatin regulation influences oncogenic and tumor-suppressor gene activation or inactivation.
+This research aimed to elucidate the roles of p53 and mutant p53 in tumor suppression and cancer progression and to understand how differential chromatin regulation influences oncogenic and tumor-suppressor gene activation or inactivation. we also correlated these 3D changes to genome functionality using RNA seq data from p53 and mut-p53 cell lines

 ## Tools used -
 * fastqc
+* Deseq2
 * cutadapt
 * bowtie2
 * MACS2